StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/developer_guide/known_challenges.md

 - most of the user provided data cannot be accounted because Cloud Foundry will create automatically their own data
 - additional buildpacks
 - direct connection between applications
 - always select the free plan of a service, not regarding the properties of the service like size
+- all environment variables will be set globally

 ### connectsTo connection between not-service nodes